TECHFUND/techfund-blog/tfblog/content/post/rust/index.md

       console.log(`App listening on port ${port}`)
     })
 ```

-The test was performed on the assets folder having 40 directories with 1000 files each ( zero bytes ).
+The test was performed on the assets folder having 40 directories with 1000 files each.
 On Macbook Pro 2017 ( i7, 16 GB Ram ) it takes about `591ms` for above API to give response.
+The dirSize function reads the directory and uses `stat` to compute the size of the file in recursive manner.
+We will try to replicate the same in Rust.

 To use Rust in our API we have two options.
-1) Compile in dylib and use ffi to load the dynamic library
+1) Compile a function as dylib and use `ffi` to load the dynamic library.
+  `node-ffi is a Node.js addon for loading and calling dynamic libraries using pure JavaScript.
+It can be used to create bindings to native libraries without writing any C++ code.` : From [Github Readme](https://github.com/node-ffi/node-ffi) of Node-FFI
-2) To integrate with NodeJS bindings directly.
+2) Integrate with NodeJS bindings directly.

 We will use the second option since using ffi might be a little slow and we already have support of awesome libraries like node-bindgen ( which automatically generates a lot of binding related code for us )